privet-kitty/cl-competitive/README.md

 ### Weird things
 - [integer-pack.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/module/integer-pack.lisp) `defstruct`-like macro to deal with an integer as a structure of several integer slots
 - [increase-space.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/non-module/increase-space.lisp) This header runs another SBCL as external process and leaves the entire processing to it.
-(This ugly hack was invented to increase the stack size of SBCL on contest sites.)
+(This ugly hack was invented to increase the stack size of SBCL on online judges.)
 - [compile-time-increase-space.lisp](https://github.com/privet-kitty/cl-competitive/blob/master/non-module/compile-time-increase-space.lisp) analogue of increase-space at compile time